bitmand/nix/file-systems/directory-structure.md

 *source: https://unix.stackexchange.com/questions/8656/usr-bin-vs-usr-local-bin-on-linux/8658#8658*

+There is also a very good explanation and history lesson by Rob Landley: http://lists.busybox.net/pipermail/busybox/2010-December/074114.html

 ## Command Line

 A complete and detailed list is also available directly at the command line: `man hier`